sizej/NFL_RT_Prob/README.md

 | Punt | 0.48 | 0.86 |
 | Other | 0.61 | 0.42 |

 The additional features resulted in a slight degradation of performance (down to 49.4%), but the new features were able to pop into the top 7.
 This didn't immediately make sense to me, and it's something I'd like to look into for future work.
-Further, I think understanding/creating partial dependence charts could help illuminate the interaction of the features and the outcomes.

 ## People: Not as smart as trees.....(or computers)